Skip to main content

 PXG reveals anti-torque putter with potential

-First, this new putter comes in three head shapes: the mallet-style Allan ZT, the mid-mallet Bat Attack ZT, and this new blade option, the Hellcat.
+First, this new putter joins the mallet-style Allan ZT and the mid-mallet Bat Attack ZT in PXG’s Zero Torque putter lineup.
+For its part, the Hellcat offers a blade headshape.
 What makes this one special is the clean, streamlined MIM 303 stainless steel design, which offers a firmer, more responsive feel with crisp feedback without adjustable weights or S-COR polymer.
 This putter eliminates torque using PXG’s groundbreaking Zero Torque Balance Technology.

 Recommended Videos